Microbial 'Omics: An introduction

 - Concept animations

-- Metagenomic read recruitment
+- Metagenomic read recruitment: how it is done

 - Genome-resolved metagenomics